 Mastopexy, or breast lift surgery, is an operation designed to lift and contour breasts that are of abnormal shape.
 Most mastopexy operations are performed to correct drooping or “ptosis” of the breasts.

-Women who have sagging breasts due to past pregnancies, weight loss, genetics or aging and desire larger breasts.
+Women who have sagging breasts due to past pregnancies, weight loss, genetics or aging and desire significant improvement in the shape and contour of the breasts.

 The patient will go home in a bra with only light dressings over the incision lines and will wear it for about 4 weeks.
-Sutures are removed within 10-14 days and initial discomfort is controlled with oral medication.
+Sutures will dissolve within a few weeks after surgery.
+Initial discomfort is controlled with oral medication.
 A patient can start light activity in 7-10 days.

 All surgery involves risk and potential complications.
 A thorough discussion of the risks and potential benefits of any procedure is an essential part of the preoperative consultative process.